JuliaDocs/Documenter.jl/docs/src/man/guide.md

        this is to install the [LiveServer](https://github.com/asprionj/LiveServer.jl) Julia package.
 You can then start the server with `julia -e 'using LiveServer; cd("docs/build"); serve()'`.
-Alternatively, if you have Python installed, you can simple start one with `python3 -m http.server --bind localhost` (or `python -m SimpleHTTPServer` with Python 2).
+Alternatively, if you have Python installed, you can start one with `python3 -m http.server --bind localhost` (or `python -m SimpleHTTPServer` with Python 2).

     2. You can disable the pretty URLs feature by passing `prettyurls = false` with the